Catalogs

 Source: Grayskullmuseum.com

 Source: Grayskullmuseum.com.
-Note the long-haired version on the right, which resembles the head from a second prototype drawing, shown below.
+Note the long-haired version on the right.

 Yet another variation appears in the 1982 JCPenny Christmas Catalog (below).
 Here again Teela looks like the final toy, except the tops of her boots and her forearm bracers are painted white.
 She apparently does not have the green snake eyes.